alexmy21/SGS/README.md

 ## Metadata as the Foundation of SGS

 The SGS framework adopts a novel approach by utilizing metadata to depict elements in a more abstract manner.
-This shift enhances the logic used in AI model development, moving beyond simplistic cause-and-effect relationships (when after that is treated as because of that) to a more nuanced understanding of correlations.
+This shift enhances the logic used in AI model development, moving beyond simplistic and direct cause-and-effect relationships to a more nuanced understanding of correlations.
 Metadata organizes elements into groups that share semantic similarities, providing a robust framework for AI training methodologies.

 HllSets serve as embeddings for these groups, represented as fixed-size bit-vectors, specifically a 2-dimensional Tensor (64, P).
 This allows for versatile comparisons across various metrics, fulfilling the primary objective of embedding while offering additional advantages over traditional numerical representations.